Simple & fun Pioneer Day activities including recipes, crafts, games, treats, and more!

 - Little House on the Prairie is also free to stream with your Amazon Prime Membership.
 Get a free Amazon Prime 30-day trial here!

-6) LISTEN TO THIS PIONEER DAY MUSIC PLAYLIST (FREE ON SPOTIFY!)
+6) LISTEN TO PIONEER DAY MUSIC PLAYLIST (FREE ON SPOTIFY!)

-These Pioneer songs will fill your home with faith, hope, and inspiration.
+This free Pioneer Songs playlist will fill your home with faith, hope, and inspiration.

 To make edible covered wagons, you’ll need: